-The Teachings of Buddha are centered around meditation, which allows an insight into the mind which helps to rejuvenate and understand things with a better perspective.
+The Teachings of Buddha are centred on meditation, which allows an insight into the mind which helps to rejuvenate and understand things with a better perspective.
 This whole process to long lasting happiness is a step-by-step procedure, by following which all can transform their state of mind, which might be in trouble and confused.
 His teachings in way are the doorway to a blissful state of mind.
-Buddhism helps the mind to deviate away from fanciful thinking and takes a very uncomplicated look at everybody’s human conditions.
-Gautama Buddha preached the Four Noble truths which are also known as Four Noble Truths of Buddhism or Four universal Truth of Buddhism.
+Buddhism helps the mind to deviate away from fanciful thinking and takes a much uncomplicated look at everybody’s human conditions.

-Why the Buddha is supposed to have taught in this manner is enlightened by the social circumstance of the time in which he lived.
-The Buddha was a Sramana, a wandering ascetic whose "aim was to discover the truth and attain happiness."
-He is alleged to have achieved this aim while under a bodhi tree near the River Neranjana; the Four Noble Truths are an expression of his understanding of the nature of "suffering", the primal cause of all suffering, the escape from suffering, and what extent a person can go to so that they themselves can "attain happiness".
+The Four Noble Truths are an expression of his understanding of the nature of "suffering", the primal cause of all suffering, the escape from suffering, and what extent a person can go to so that they themselves can attain "happiness".

 The four noble truths are as follows:

-According to Buddha’s teaching, in order to eradicate the suffering, knowledge of the origin of suffering is highly crucial.
-"It is this craving which leads to renewed existence, accompanied by delight and lust, seeking delight here and there, that is, craving for sensual pleasures, craving for existence, craving for extermination".
+2. Suffering’s Origin (Samudaya): According to Buddha’s teaching, in order to eradicate the suffering, knowledge of the origin of suffering is highly crucial.
+"It is this craving which leads to renewed existence, accompanied by delight and lust, seeking delight here and there, craving for sensual pleasures, craving for existence, craving for extermination".

-According to Buddhism one should get rid of greed and ignorance.
+3. Suffering’s Cessation (Nirodha): According to Buddhism, one should get rid of greed and ignorance.
 These are the vices that never let anyone lead a better life.
 A complete change in one’s outlook will come if one can do away with greed and ignorance.
 This can lead to a much better and peaceful life.
 When all suffering will end, the state of Nirvana is achieved.
-The Buddha said, "The extinction of desire is Nirvana."
+The Buddha said, "The extinction of desire is Nirvana".
 This is the ultimate state of perpetual happiness, which is really difficult unless one can sacrifice their greed, ignorance, and lustful ambitions.
-Attaining Nirvana is possible by following the teachings of Buddhism; nothing can give as much peace as this attainment would.